rubienr/trainings/shell-commands/short-sessions/02-shell-script/README.md

 ### Get the output of evaluated command

     files=`ls`                   # ancient style, but very convenient to write files=$(ls)                  # bash specific, expressions can be nested echo "files: $files"
     README.md script.sh

-### enable/disable debugging/trace of script
+### Redirect output of a command

-        set -x                     # enable trace
-        set xtrace

-        set +x                     # disable trace
+Sometimes it is needed to run a command, but we don't wnat to see any output.
+In such cases we can send the `stdout` to a file or even `/dev/null`.
+If the command's 'output goes to `stderr` this also needs to be forwarded separately.

+Stdout is referred as file descriptor 1 and stderr as 2.
+With this we can redirect the output as follows

+    command > out.txt           # execute command and forward stdout to a file command 1> out.txt          # same as above but more explicit command 2> out.txt          # same as above but forward stderr only command > out.txt 2>&1      execute command, for ward stdout to file and forward stderr to stdout

+Example:

+    touch foo                     # create an empty file ls foo
+    foo

+    ls foo > /dev/null

+    ls doesnotexist               # this file does not exist, ls prints to stderr
+    ls: cannot access doesnotexist: No such file or directory

+    ls doesnotexist > /dev/null
+    ls: cannot access doesnotexist: No such file or directory

+    ls doesnotexist 2> /dev/null  # forwards stderr to file
+    ls doesnotexist > /dev/null 2>&1 # forwards stderr and also redirects stderr to stdout

 ### touch - change file timestamp

-    Update the access and modification times of a file to the current time.
+`touch` updates the access and modification times of a file to the current time.
 If the file does not exist is is created empty.

+    ls foo
+    ls: cannot access foo: No such file or directory touch foo
+    ls foo
+    foo

-## Create the script
+## Create a script

 Creating a script is nearly as simple as creating an empty file.
 Usually we choose the `.sh` but the file extension is optional.